 Philadelphia scored on their next possession as well, as Hurts found Smith again, this time for a 63-yard score to make it 27-7 less than five minutes into the second half.
 But, the Vikings kept on fighting, with Kirk Cousins finding rookie Jordan Addison for a 62-yard touchdown to cut it to 27-14 with nine minutes left in the third quarter.

 The Vikings then cut into the lead even further about midway through the fourth quarter, as Cousins hit a wide-open K.J.
 Osborn for his third touchdown pass of the night, this one a 10-yarder to make it a 27-21 game.

 The Eagles took over and, as they did all night long, dominated on the ground, handing the ball off repeatedly and getting chunks of yardage.
 D’Andre Swift broke a 43-yard run to put the ball in goal-to-go territory, and he took it in from there for a 2-yard score to put the lead back to two scores at 34-21 with just over four minutes left.

 The Vikings then went down the field and made it a one-score game again, with Cousins and Hockenson connecting again for a 4-yard score to make it 34-28 with just over a minute remaining.
 The Vikings went for the onside kick but it was unsuccessful, and the Eagles ran out the clock to preserve the victory.

 The loss means that the Vikings fall to 0-2, and have quite a bit to think about before the Los Angeles Chargers come to town in Week 3.

-The Minnesota Vikings even their record with a big victory over the Philadelphia Eagles by a final score of 23-21.
-We’ll have more on this game over the next day or two, and we appreciate all of you that got your coverage of this week’s game right here at The Daily Norseman!
+The Minnesota Vikings lose on Thursday Night Football to the Philadelphia Eagles by a final score of 34-28.
+Thank you to everyone that got their coverage of this week’s game from The Daily Norseman!